 1.5 – Why this book?

-Mark Manson state’s that the aim of this book is to help us:
+Mark Manson state’s that the aim of The Subtle Art of Not Giving a Fuck is to help us:

 - To clarify our life choices and to figure out what is important and what is not.